marooshaaofficial-star/login-test-cases/login-positive-test-cases.md

 Expected Result:
 User should successfully log in and be redirected to the home/dashboard screen.
 Password visibility toggle should not affect the login functionality.

+Test Case 8

+Test Case ID: TC_LOGIN_008
+Title: Verify login with valid credentials after clearing and re-entering data

+Steps:

+Open the application login screen
+Enter a registered email address
+Enter the correct password
+Clear both email and password fields
+Re-enter the same valid email and password
+Click the Login button

+Expected Result:
+User should successfully log in and be redirected to the home/dashboard screen.
+The application should accept re-entered valid credentials without any issue.